AsteriskAmpersand/Ice-Stable/README.md

   - Overhead Slash, Wide Slash, and Rising Slash increase combo count by 1, up to a maximum of 3.
   - These moves can now combo directly into Jumping Wide Slash (Triangle+R2).
   - Jumping Wide Slash's power level will match the hunter's current combo count.
-  - Side Blow can be used after Overhead Slash, without resetting current combo count.
+  - Side Blow can be used after Overhead Slash, without resetting the current combo count.
   - Combo count resets when performing any other actions or attacks (idle, evading, etc) not mentioned above.
 - Overhead Slash:
   - Element and Status Modifiers increased to 1.2x (up from 1.0x).